wyolum/orbigator/DYNAMIXEL_DRYLAB_SETUP.md

 # Should respond with model and firmware info
 ```

-- [ ] Mark this servo with tape/label: "LAN - ID 1"
+- [ ] Mark this servo with tape/label: "EQX - ID 1"
 - [ ] Disconnect servo from power

 ### 3.3 Configure Second Servo (AOV Motor - ID 2)